C-firefly/Telegram-Backup-System/README.md

 ---

-2. File modification is not detected
+2. File Modification Is Not Detected

 If a previously uploaded file is modified but keeps the same path, the current system may still consider it uploaded.

 ---

-3. JSON database
+3. JSON Database

-The database uses:
+The database currently uses:

 database.json

 This is simple and easy to understand, but it is not ideal for very large backup systems.

-SQLite would be a better option for larger projects.
+For larger projects, SQLite would be a better option.

 ---

-🚀 New Updates:
+🚀 Planned Improvements

 The project can be improved significantly.